pryley/star-rating.js/README.md

 Type: `Function`

-This can be used to add a SVG image to each value instead of using a background image for the stars.
+This can be used to add a SVG image to each star value instead of using the background images in the CSS.

 ### tooltip: